 The long link in the email will take the recipient to the login page for the Encrypted message service.

 If the recipient has not logged in before or has lost their password, they will need to click Forgot your password? to set a password.

 Barracuda will send a password reset link to the account’s mailbox.

 Once logged in, the recipient can read and respond to the encrypted message or print and download the message.

 Downloading and saving the message is required to keep the messages since delivery to your mailbox isn’t an available option here.

 Deleting is possible also, but be careful there is no restore function.

-Messages in the Encrypted Message Log are stored for 30 days.
+Barracuda stores messages in the Encrypted Message Log for 30 days.

-Settings allows changing of your Encrypted Message Service password.
+Settings allow changing of your Encrypted Message Service password.